Airtnp/Notes/Papers/System/mesos.md

 * long tasks' mean can be significant longer than mean of short tasks
 * ensure there are enough short tasks on each node whose slots become available with high frequency
 * differentiate between short/long slots, bound # of long slots on each node
-* reserver some resources on each node for short tasks
+* reserve some resources on each node for short tasks
 * expose time limits with resources in offers to frameworks